thanhtungtav4/ecommerce.io/wp-content/plugins/woocommerce-multilingual/readme.txt

 * Fixed compatibility with Name Your Price extension in version 3.0.
 * WooCommerce Analytics Dashboard now will not display translated products separately.
 * Fixed a conflict when using the wpml_sync_custom_field action hook on a product field.
-* Fixed an issue with translating WooCommerce Table Rate Shipping rateÃ¢â‚¬â„¢s abort messages.
+* Fixed an issue with translating WooCommerce Table Rate Shipping rateÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢s abort messages.
 * Fixed an issue with the currency switcher not showing when a new language is added.
 * Fixed scenarios for translated products in the WooCommerce Composite Products addon.
 * Fixed translating singular labels for attribute taxonomies.
 * Fixed the wrong product translation author when using the Classic Translation Editor.
 * Fixed the product analytics pagination.
-* Variation Swatches And Photos Ã¢â‚¬â€œ Fixed a bug when the custom attribute translation is the same as the original.
+* Variation Swatches And Photos ÃƒÂ¢Ã¢â€šÂ¬Ã¢â‚¬Å“ Fixed a bug when the custom attribute translation is the same as the original.
 * Fixed a PHP notice from the currency switcher when an extra language is added.
 * Fixed the checkout block redirecting to the wrong language for the confirmation page.
 * Fixed the currency conversion when switching subscriptions.
 * Fixed the encoding of base permalinks that contain slashes.
 * Fixed an issue with Print Invoices/Packing Lists addon using the admin language instead of the order language.
-* Improved the attribute taxonomy translation UI when itÃ¢â‚¬â„¢s not publicly queryable.
+* Improved the attribute taxonomy translation UI when itÃƒÂ¢Ã¢â€šÂ¬Ã¢â€žÂ¢s not publicly queryable.
 * Fixed a link pointing to the wrong admin screen to translate non-WooCommerce taxonomies.
 * Fixed an issue with displaying the wrong product category count between languages.
 * Added /order-pay/ to reserved endpoints for absolute links converting.